Smileyquisourit/py_utils/docs/source/demo/1-database.rst

             return id[0] if id else None

-The two dunder methods that may comme in handy in the future are the :meth:`__len__` and :meth:`__contain__` methods.
-The first one will implement how we can compute the lenght of the :class:`WordleDatabase`, and the second one will implement what should return the following python statement:
+The two dunder methods that may come in handy are :meth:`__len__` and :meth:`__contains__`.
+The first will compute the length of the :class:`WordleDatabase` class, and the second will implement what should happen with the following Python statement:

 .. code-block:: python